Today's Saturday • 10 mins read

 That was the finding, according to Lisa Renee Yanek, Assistant Professor of Medicine, at Johns Hopkins Medicine.
 (Effect of positive wellbeing on incidence of symptomatic coronary artery disease.)

-In the UK, researchers looked at the psychological traits of 8,000+ people and found those who were high on optimism and felt a better sense of well-being had a 30% lower risk of developing heart disease.
+In the UK, researchers looked at the psychological traits of 8,000+ people and found that those who were high on optimism and felt a better sense of well-being had a 30% lower risk of developing heart disease.

 8. Stronger connection to other people and to humanity in general

-One of the most heart-warming benefits of thinking positive is that it makes us care for others.
+One of the most heartwarming benefits of positive thinking is that it makes us care for others.

-9. Better mental health and more stable mental wellbeing
+9. Better mental health and more stable mental well-being

-Studies show embracing a positive mindset increases positive feelings and mood, whereas adopting a negative mindset increases negative emotions and decreases happiness.
+Embracing a positive mindset increases positive feelings and mood, whereas adopting a negative mindset increases negative emotions and decreases happiness.

 This study, involving 537 students (seventh-grade to ninth-grade) at a large middle school in Israel, evaluated a positive psychology school-based intervention to enhance mental health.